ThinkBigAnalytics/AoaDemoModels/model_definitions/d0cfc94e-fa8d-4b08-a9ff-341ef2739adf/README.md

     {
         "hostname": "<vantage-db-url>",
-        "data_table": "<the table with training PIMA data>", "model_table": "<the table to write the model to>" }
+        "data_table": "<the table with training PIMA data>" }